Ecwid/ecwid-api-docs/includes/_store_profile.md

 emailLogoUrl | string | Company logo displayed in the store email notifications googleRemarketingEnabled | boolean | `true` if Remarketing with Google Analytics is enabled, `false` otherwise googleAnalyticsId | string | [Google Analytics ID](https://help.ecwid.com/customer/en/portal/articles/1170264-google-analytics) connected to a store fbPixelId | string | Your Facebook Pixel ID.
+This field is not returned if it is empty in the Ecwid Control Panel.
 [Learn more](https://support.ecwid.com/hc/en-us/articles/115004303345-Step-2-Implement-Facebook-pixel) orderCommentsEnabled | boolean | `true` if order comments feature is enabled, `false` otherwise orderCommentsCaption | string | Caption for order comments field in storefront orderCommentsRequired | boolean | `true` if order comments are required to be filled, `false` otherwise